 Equipment: A large (12-inch) cast iron skillet or a standard casserole dish.

-- Make the Potatoes Place potatoes in pot covered with cold water by an inch, over high heat.
-Boil for 15 minutes or until just tender.
-Drain and mash with ¾cup broth, 3 tablespoons olive oil, 1½ teaspoons salt and several grinds of pepper.
+- Cover potatoes with cold water in a large pot and add 1 teaspoon of salt.
+Bring to a boil and cook for 15 minutes or until just tender.
+Drain and mash with ¾ cup broth, 3 tablespoons olive oil, 1½ teaspoons salt and several grinds of black pepper, to taste.

-- Sauté the Meat: Preheat the oven to 400ºF.
-Heat 2 teaspoons oil in a large (preferably cast iron) skillet, over medium heat.
-Cook lamb and cook, stirring, until it loses its pinkness.
-With a slotted spoon, transfer lamb to a bowl.
-Pour off remaining fat from the skillet.
+- While potatoes are cooking, preheat oven to 400ºF.
+Heat 2 teaspoons olive oil in a large (preferably cast iron) skillet, over medium heat.
+Cook lamb (or other ground meat), stirring, until it loses its pinkness.
+With a slotted spoon, transfer to a bowl and pour off fat from the skillet.

 - Add 2 tablespoons olive oil to the skillet.
-Cook onions, carrots and bell pepper over medium heat, stirring occasionally, until they get fairly dry and start to brown, 5-7 minutes.
-Add the garlic and zucchini.
-Cook, stirring, for a minute or so.
-Return the lamb to the skillet.
-Add 1 cup broth, tomato paste, thyme, salt, pepper, cayenne and bay leaf.
-Stir to combine.
+Cook onions, carrots and bell pepper over medium heat, stirring occasionally, until fairly dry and starting to brown, 5-7 minutes.
+Add garlic and zucchini and cook, stirring, for a minute or so.
+Return lamb to the skillet.
+Add 1 cup broth, 3 tablespoons tomato paste, ½ teaspoon thyme, 2 teaspoons salt, black pepper and cayenne to taste, and bay leaf.
 Simmer over medium-low heat for 5 minutes, stirring occasionally.
-Stir in the corn and peas.
-Remove from heat.
+Stir in the corn and peas and remove from heat.

 Time Saving Tips:

-- Use a food processor to chop the veggies with just a few pulses.
+- Use a food processor to chop the carrots, onion, pepper, zucchini and garlic, with just a few pulses.

-- Use an immersion blender to mash the potatoes right in the pot.
+- Use an immersion blender to mash the potatoes right in the same pot you use to cook them.

-Reheating: This shepherds pie is delicious the next day.
-Store it in the fridge and reheat, covered with foil, in a 325ºF oven, until heated through – about 40 minutes.
+Reheating Instructions: This shepherd’s pie is delicious the next day.
+Store it in the fridge covered and reheat, covered with foil, in a 325ºF oven, until heated through, about 40 minutes.